-In 2000 Tamsin started The Shiatsu School, Edinburgh with two colleagues, Audicia Morley and Cynthia Shuken, and has taught all aspects of the 3-year professional practitioner programme, plus the Seated Shiatsu course and post-graduate workshops in Aberdeen, Kiental (Switzerland) and Edinburgh.
-She is Director of The Shiatsu School Edinburgh.
+In 2000 Tamsin started The Shiatsu School, Edinburgh with two colleagues, Audicia Morley and Cynthia Shuken, and has taught all aspects of the 3-year professional practitioner programme, plus the Seated Shiatsu course and post-graduate workshops in Aberdeen, (Scotland), Kiental (Switzerland), Athens (Greece), Paris (France), and Oslo (Norway) as well as extensively in Edinburgh.

-When her second daughter was born in 1996, Tamsin started to develop a system of baby Shiatsu, working with many groups of parents/carers and babies, and gaining experience with a number of specialist symptoms such as talipes and infant hip dysplasia as well as the more familiar colic, excema and floppy baby syndrome.
-Many of the babies who received baby Shiatsu are now popping in for Shiatsu with Tamsin to help with highers, and university exam stress!
+When her second daughter was born in 1996, Tamsin started to develop a system of Baby Shiatsu, working with many groups of parents/carers and babies, and gaining experience with a number of specialist symptoms such as talipes and infant hip dysplasia as well as the more familiar colic, excema and floppy baby syndrome.
+Many of the babies who received Baby Shiatsu are now popping in for Shiatsu with Tamsin to help with school highers, and university exam stress!